syncfusion-content/xamarin-docs/Xamarin/DataGrid/Unbound-Row.md

 ---
 layout: post
 title: UnboundRow | SfDataGrid | Xamarin | Syncfusion
 description: Create and use Unbound Rows in Xamarin.Forms DataGrid.
-Populate data for unbound rows using event.
+Describes how to populate data for unbound rows using event.
 platform: xamarin
 control: SfDataGrid
 documentation: ug